dkpatzer/Davids-MVC-Tech-Blog/README.md

 - [License](#license)

 ## Installation
-I began by iinitializing the app and installing necessary dependencies.
-I t created the components for the header, footer, about me, portfolio, contact me and resume.
-I then cre
+I began by iinitializing the app ( npm init -y) and installing necessary dependencies.
+I made dotenv file and began working on the server.jsfile and the config file.
+Next I created the models and the routes.
+I made  views, controllers,a helper's, utils and the public folder, and their respective files, along with a gitignore file.
+I soent most of my time attempting to connect the routes and handlebars.

 ## Usage